MidnightDreamerX17/skill20/Rules.md

 To save even more time, the GM may decide that the player side rolls 1d100, then the enemy side rolls 1d100.
 Whoever wins, their whole side goes first.
 For each side's turn, the combatants go in order from highest to lowest Dexterity.

+### Attacks

+All combatants have a base of 1 attack per round, with additional attacks from the Melee Fighting (STR) and Ranged Fighting (DEX) skills.
+All attacks in one round must be either melee or ranged.

+For melee attack accuracy, the attacker rolls 1d20 + Melee Fighting (STR) + Strength modifier.
+Some weapons are designated as "finesse" weapons, meaning that they use Dexterity modifier instead of Strength modifier.

+For ranged attack accuracy, the attacker rolls 1d20 + Ranged Fighting (DEX) + Dexterity modifier.
+Ranged attacks against a target beyond one range increment have a penalty of -2.
+Each additional range increment of distance further causes a -2 penalty.

+If the d20 shows a 20 (often called a "natural 20") then the attack is a guaranteed hit, regardless of the target's Armor Class.
+Therefore, even the mightiest and most ironclad of warriors can inevitably be felled if they try to take on an army by themselves.

+If the d20 shows a 1 (often called a "natural 1") then the attack is a guaranteed miss, regardless of the attacker's accuracy.

+On a successful hit that meets or exceeds the target's Armor Class, the attacker then rolls for damage.
+Most melee weapons add Strength modifier to damage, but finesse weapons add Dexterity modifier to damage instead.
+Ranged weapons add Dexterity modifier to damage.

+The damage is subtracted from the target's current Hit Points.

 ### Movement, Range, and Positioning

 #### Map Combat